Can you get life insurance if you are disabled?

 Does life insurance pay out for disability?

 No. Unfortunately, life insurance doesn’t pay out if you become disabled.
+It usually only pays out if you pass away.

-If you’ve become totally permanently disabled as the result of a serious accident or illness and have critical illness cover you can make a claim, so long as the circumstances are included within your policy.
+If you have critical illness cover (either as a standalone policy or part of your life insurance policy) and you become totally permanently disabled as the result of a serious accident or illness, then you can make a claim (so long as the circumstances are included within your policy).

-It is possible to add critical illness cover to all term life insurance policies arranged through Reassured, so simply get in touch today for your free quote.
+It’s possible to add critical illness cover for an additional cost to term life policies arranged through Reassured.

-Terminal illness cover for disabled people
+Terminal illness cover

-• 16 million disabled people[1]
+• 16 million people are registered as disabled in the UK[1]

 • 23% of working age adults are disabled